 An added benefit to having the student health insurance plan is that staff at the University Student Health Center, including the on-site University Health Insurance Coordinator, can offer students assistance with claims issues, insurance education and provide referrals to specialists if they need additional care that the University Student Health Center cannot provide.

-All domestic degree seeking graduate students, who are enrolled in six or more credits (regardless of the course level) in a semester, will be automatically enrolled and billed for the University sponsored health insurance for each term they are eligible (fall & spring/summer).
+All domestic degree-seeking graduate students enrolled in six or more credits (regardless of the course level) in a semester will be automatically enrolled and billed for the University sponsored health insurance for each term they are eligible (fall & spring/summer).

-All domestic degree seeking graduate students, who are enrolled in six or more credits (regardless of the course level) in a semester, will be automatically enrolled and billed for the University sponsored health insurance for each term they are eligible (fall & spring/summer).
-If a student has other comparable coverage and would like to wave out of the student health insurance, it is the student’s responsibility to complete the online waiver form prior to the deadline.
-If approved, a health insurance waiver is good for the current academic year only.
+All domestic degree-seeking graduate students enrolled in six or more credits (regardless of the course level) in a semester will be automatically enrolled and billed for the University sponsored health insurance for each term they are eligible (fall & spring/summer).
+If a student has other comparable coverage and would like to waive out of the student health insurance, it is the student’s responsibility to complete the online waiver form prior to the deadline.
+A health insurance waiver is good for the current academic year only if approved.
 A new waiver must be submitted each academic year.

 Students who would like to have their University graduate health insurance fees considered as part of their educational expenses may complete a Budget Revision Request with the Financial Aid & Scholarships Office.
-In some instances, students may be considered for additional federal student loans to help pay their health insurance costs.
-The contact information for the Financial Aid & Scholarships Office, as well as additional information regarding the cost of attendance appeal process, can be found at the Financial Aid site.
+Some students may be considered for additional federal student loans to help pay their health insurance costs.
+The contact information for the Financial Aid & Scholarships Office, as well as additional information regarding the cost of the attendance appeal process, can be found at the Financial Aid site.

 Additional questions about the impact of this health insurance policy on your student aid?
 Please contact the University Financial Aid and Scholarships Office.

-After the health insurance fee appears on your student account, it will take up to three business days for your information to appear in the online waiver system, then allowing you log on and submit your health insurance fee waiver.
-This is the amount of time it takes for your information to be sent to our health insurance administrator.
+After the health insurance fee appears on your student account, it will take up to three business days for your information to appear in the online waiver system, then allow you to log on and submit your health insurance fee waiver.
+This allows sufficient time for your information to be sent to our health insurance administrator.

 - Name of your insurance company